mwage/DarkRift2_Boilerplate/README.md

 3) Import the Darkrift 2 package.
 4) Open the Launcher Scene and make sure the UnityClient Script is attached to the GameManager Object
 5) Extract the "DarkRift Server.zip" that got added to the Assets/DarkRift folder to a location outside the Unity project.
-6) Inside the DarkRift Server folder, create a new one called "Plugins"
+6) Inside the "DarkRift Server" folder, create a new folder called "Plugins"
-7) Open the DbConnector solution
+7) Open the Plugins/Plugins.sln solution
-8) Add the DarkRift and DarkRift.Server references from DarkRiftServer/Lib
+8) Add the DarkRift and DarkRift.Server references from DarkRiftServer/Lib to both projects
-9) Install MongoDB package with the NuGet package manager (i just used the first one with 1million+ downlaods
+9) Install MongoDB package with the NuGet package manager into both projects (just use the first one with 1million+ downlaods)
+10) You might have to install the BCrypt Nuget package for the Login Project (I used BCrypt-Official)
+11) Add the DbConnector reference to the Login Project
-10) Build the solution
+12) Build the solution
-11) Move the DbConnector.dll to DarkRiftServer/Plugins and the 3 Mongo .dlls and the System.Runtime one to DarkRiftServer/lib
+13) From the Login/bin/Debug folder: Copy DbConnector.dll and Login.dll into DarkRiftServer/Plugins and the 3 Mongo, the System.Runtime and the BCrypt dll into DarkRiftServer/lib

 You should be able to run the server without errors now.
 Ignore the warning, it just reminds you that the connection path is set to default ("mongodb://localhost:27017").

-12) open the LoginPlugin solution
-13) Import the missing references (you can just import them from DarkRiftServer/Lib
-14) You might have to install the BCrypt Nuget package (I used BCrypt-Official)
-15) Build the solution
-16) Move Login.dll to DarkRiftServer/Plugins and BCrypt.Net.dll to DarkRiftServer/Lib

 With that the setup should complete.
-Install MongoDB if you haven't and run mongod.exe with its default settings.
+Install MongoDB if you don't have it and run mongod.exe.
 Run the DarkRift.Server.Console.exe and run the Launcher in your Unity scene and you should be able to Register/Login/Logout.